Interview with Hannah Biggs

 What would be your top training tip that you could give to riders listening in?

-There’s obviously loads of dressage riders out there who have that dream, they want to get to Grand Prix, and based on your riding and training expertise that you have, what would be your top tip that you would give to them?
+There’s obviously loads of dressage riders out there who have that dream, they want to get to Grand Prix, and based on your riding and training expertise that you have, what would be the top tip that you would give to them?

 I would say to treat their horse as an athlete and look at their conformation.
 See what you can do to support them, or what they have by nature, and what else you need to do to help them achieve what they need to achieve.